NikkelM/Hades-II-HadesBiomes/README.md

 - Collect 30+ new resources specific to the new biomes, use them for unlocks in this and [other mods](#integrations-with-other-mods), and trade them with the Broker.
 - Decorate the Crossroads with 40+ new cosmetics, including new Cauldrons, Fan Posters for your tent, and Charms inspired by Zagreus' companions from the first game.
 - Complete 24 new testaments by clearing the new bosses using each of your weapons with new fear levels.
+- Discover and perform 10+ new incantations to unlock gameplay features and rooms in Zagreus' Journey runs.
-- Read about all of the "new" biomes, enemies, bosses and friends in a new chapter in your Codex.
+- Read all about the new biomes, enemies, bosses and friends in a new chapter in your Codex.

 ### Feature Roadmap